 Clark’s undergraduate student employment program provides opportunities for you to gain professional experience by working in a variety of departments on campus and in the local community.
 In these workplace settings, you can make use of your talents while you acquire new skills that will help you prepare for life after Clark.

 All on-campus employment positions are posted on Handshake, Clark’s job, internship, and volunteer opportunity portal.
-If you have not already done so, log onto Handshake using your Clark email address and password, and complete your profile this summer.
+If you have not already done so, log onto Handshake using your Clark email address and password, and complete your profile.
 You will not be able to view or apply for on-campus employment without a Handshake account.
-“Follow” Clark University as an employer to receive job notifications, and check back often through July and August, as more jobs are added daily.
+“Follow” Clark University as an employer to receive job notifications, and check back often, as more jobs are added daily.

-Mid-June through July 1: Begin working on your resume and cover letters
+December through January: Begin working on your resume and cover letters

-Mid-July through late August: Search for and apply to on-campus employment openings
+January through February: Search for and apply to on-campus employment openings

 Submit your applications early!
 On-campus employment is very competitive, so don’t wait to apply.
 Many jobs are filled by the first week of classes.

 If you are a final candidate for a position, a hiring manager will contact you to schedule an interview.
 Please be patient and wait for the hiring manager to contact you.

 - Keep applying to positions that interest you

 - Consider searching for local off-campus jobs in Handshake if you are not an international student (click here for employment information for international students)